David-Mahannah/Quizscrape/README.md

 the sake of their own education.
 Quizscrape was very effective at categorical memory-based information like biology or history but struggled with questions that require interpretation and not simple pattern matching.

 This project is far from perfect and most likely wont run unless tinkered with a bit.
-The github branch history is a mess to say the least but served as a good tool to familiarize my self with github as both a tool for collaboration and project deployment.
+The github branch history is a mess to say the least but served as a good tool to familiarize myself with github as both a tool for collaboration and project deployment.